Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 You could use your bonuses to pay down debt, though it is a balancing act that you’ll need to consider.
 If you have a financial emergency, you can use some of the money you have deposited instead of borrowing, and still get a bonus on the highest balance.

 The choice is yours.
 If you can be disciplined with your spending and your debt is cheap to maintain, then a Help to Save scheme makes sense.
-If you would feel happier paying off your debt, then that’s the right thing to do.
+If you would feel happier paying off your debt, then that’s the right thing to do for you.

 What Are My Options at the End of Four Years?